minprog/platforms/scraping-data/50 crawling/index.md

 When we look at the language spoken in the top films, we see that English is very dominant.
 But how much so compared to other languages?
 And has this always been the same?
 Or does this depend on the decade we consider?

-We're going to visualize the language representation in top rated movies, to answer the question:
+We are going to visualize the language representation in top rated movies, to answer the question:

 How did language influence in the top rated movies change over the last 9 decades?

-The problem, our current dataset doesn't have any language information.
-We'll have to add that by doing some web crawling.
+The problem, our current dataset does not have any language information.
+We will have to add that by doing some web crawling.

 ## Part 1: Web crawling

-The file you `top5.csv` you generate before doesn't contain any language information.
+The file you `top5.csv` you generate before does not contain any language information.
 The main problem is that this information is not present on the IMDB page that we used.
-So we'll have to get it some other way.
+So we will have to get it some other way.
 We did store the URL's for the webpage of each movie in the `. csv` file.
 This links to a page with much more detailed information about each movie.
 This includes language information.

 Your goal is to write a program called `crawler.py` that looks up this language information and creates an augmented dataset with this information.